localstack/docs/content/en/references/network-troubleshooting/endpoint-url/_index.md

 **Example**: your code is running in an ECS container that LocalStack has created.

-It may be useful to start LocalStack in a [user-defined network](https://docs.docker.com/network/bridge/), and set the `LAMBDA_DOCKER_NETWORK` environment variable to this value.
+It may be useful to start LocalStack in a [user-defined network](https://docs.docker.com/network/bridge/), and set the `MAIN_DOCKER_NETWORK` environment variable to this value.
 Then code running in ECS can access the LocalStack instance by its hostname.
 For example:

 {{<tabpane>}}